Ramón Hernández: San Diego Padres

 In both 2004 and 2005, Hernández battled injuries.
 On June 20, 2004 against the Toronto Blue Jays, he strained his left knee after being involved in a collision at home plate.
-The injury sidelined him for four weeks until he was activated on July 26.
-Upon his return, he batted .281 with 11 home runs with 38 RBI in the second half.
+The injury sidelined him for four weeks; he was activated on July 26.
+Upon his return, he batted .281 with 11 home runs and 38 RBI in the second half.
 He finished the 2004 season with a .276 batting average, 18 home runs, and 63 RBI in 111 games.

 In 2005, he suffered a wrist injury on June 17 while diving into first base during a game against the Minnesota Twins.
 His jammed wrist forced him to the disabled list, causing him to miss 18 games.
 Hernández returned to the lineup on July 7, but the condition worsened and he decided to have surgery to repair the torn cartilage.
 The surgery forced Hernández to the DL for the third time in two seasons, and he missed the entire month of August.
 He rejoined the team in time for the September stretch run, and was pivotal in the Padres' run to the National League West championship.
 Hernández hit .359 in September with five home runs, and drove in 20 runs in just 22 games.
 He came up with several clutch hits, including two dramatic game-winning home runs: a three-run walk-off shot against Washington in the 12th inning on September 17, and a grand slam against division rival San Francisco just 10 days later.
 He finished the season with a .290 average, 12 home runs and 58 RBI in 99 games.
 With his performance, Hernández became one of baseball's more coveted players in the winter's free agent market.

 Baltimore Orioles

 On December 8, 2005, Hernández agreed to a four-year, $27.5 million contract with the Baltimore Orioles.
 The contract included a team option for the 2010 season as well.
 In his introductory press conference, Hernández spoke excitedly about working with a young pitching staff, hitting in Camden Yards and helping the team become a contender.
-He also expressed optimism about spending the next four years with Miguel Tejada as a teammate (Tejada was traded to the Astros before the 2008 season).
-Hernández and Tejada played in Oakland for almost five years, and they are godfathers to each other's children.
+He also expressed optimism about spending the next four years with Miguel Tejada as a teammate.
+(Two years, as it turned out; Tejada was traded to the Astros before the 2008 season).
+Hernández and Tejada had been teammates in Oakland for almost five years, and are godfathers to each other's children.
 Hernández would compile a respectable .275 batting average in 2006 with 23 home runs and 91 RBI.
 Veterans Chris Widger and Danny Ardoin served as Hernández's backups throughout the season.